danlsn/rtem-hackathon/README.md

 nuclear etc.) It would be possible to estimate the amount of greenhouse gas emissions as well as calculate cost savings.

+#### Concept 2A: Cool-room as a Battery

+Using Concept 2, could we set cool-room thermostats to cycle at a lower temperature while energy is clean and cheap, to reduce usage later on?

+Is this even safe/legal?
+A fail-safe measure could make sure the cool-room never gets above a food-safe temperature.

 ### Concept 3: Power Factor Correction

 By far the most boring, but probably most practical idea I've had is to identify